landlab/landlab/docs/getting_started.rst

 .. _diffusion_model_with_components:

-Building a Model *WITH* Components
+Building a Model *With* Components
 -----------------------------------

 We now build the same exact model but we take advantage of Landlab's pre-built linear diffusion component.
-The code for the fault-scarp model without components (XXXXXX) and with components (XXXXXXX), can be found in the zip file of code examples at https://github.com/landlab/drivers/archive/master.zip.
+If you have download the zip file of all code examples (https://github.com/landlab/drivers/archive/master.zip) you can find this code in *scripts/diffusion/scarp_diffusion_with_component.py*.
+The input file, *diffusion_input_file.txt* is in the same folder.

+Below is the entire code for the model which uses the pre-built linear diffusion component.

 For more information about using the ModelGrid module, see :ref:`model_grid_description`.